The AWS re:Invent conference was held October 6–9, 2015 in Las Vegas.

 NGINX Plus extends ELB with capabilities that include request routing, URL rewriting, URL redirecting, WebSocket support, SPDY and HTTP/2 support, advanced application health checks, connection limits, and rate limits.
 Auto scaling is only available through ELB, so use an integrated NGINX Plus/ELB implementation if you want to combine auto scaling with NGINX Plus capabilities.

-For details, including a matrix comparing ELB, NGINX Plus, and ELB and NGINX Plus combined, see our blog post, NGINX Plus and Amazon Elastic Load Balancing on AWS.
+For details, including a matrix comparing ELB, NGINX Plus, and ELB and NGINX Plus combined, see NGINX Plus and Amazon Elastic Load Balancing on AWS on our blog.

 Tip 3 – Cache Static and Dynamic Files